vectordotdev/vector/website/docs/reference/sinks/kafka.md

 #### enabled

 Enable SASL/SCRAM authentication to the remote.
+(Not supported on Windows at this time.)